rozaghaedi/rozaghaedi/README.md

 # Hello!
-I'm Rosa — a Software Engineer
+I’m Rosa, a Research Associate and MSc Computer Science graduate specializing in Machine Learning and Software Engineering.
+My projects bridge computer vision, NLP, and multimodal learning for real-world applications.
 ### I build ML systems for CV and NLP.